The Bankrate promise

 Average Alfa Romeo insurance costs vary based on model.
 Keep in mind, however, that car insurance rates also vary based on personal characteristics such as driving history, ZIP code, age and claims history.
 The following rates by Alfa Romeo model may be useful for comparison, but your quoted premiums will likely vary.

 The Alfa Romeo Giulia is a luxury sedan with a top speed of 191 mph for some 2023 models.
 Giulia owners may see more expensive insurance premiums due to the vehicle’s high retail price and powerful engine, but safety features like forward collision warning and lane assist may help balance out rates.
 Compared to the average cost of car insurance, the average rate for Giulia car insurance is $772 more per year for full coverage.

 The Alfa Romeo Spider was discontinued by the company in 2020, but you may still be able to find them for sale in the used vehicle market.
 This convertible sports car has a powerful engine and limited added safety features compared to other Alfa Romeo models.
 As a result, Spider drivers pay an average of $1,046 more per year for their full coverage insurance than the national average.

 Car insurance for Alfa Romeo Stelvio

 The Alfa Romeo Stelvio is a midsize luxury SUV.
-As an SUV and not a sports car, the Stelvio has slightly lower average car insurance premiums than other Alfa Romeo models.
-However, as a foreign luxury vehicle, the average full coverage premium for Stelvios is $432 higher per year than the national average.
+As an SUV and not a sports car, the Stelvio has slightly lower average car insurance premiums than other Alfa Romeo models we analyzed.
+Newer Stelvios come equipped with a variety of safety features including driver attention alerts which remind drivers when it may be time to take a break during a long trip.
+The average full coverage premium for Stelvios luxury car insurance is $432 higher per year than the national average.

 |Alfa Romeo Stelvio car insurance||Average annual premium|